 However, whatever the advantages of pursuing different courses might be, you should always go for the subject that excited you the most!
 A subject which is chosen based on industry demand solely and no personal interest may become a reason for regret later in life.

 Since Actuarial Science is a very specific course, it is only offered by specific institutes or colleges.
-One of the colleges is IAQS which offers a Bachelor’s Degree in Actuarial Science and Quantitative Finance, conferred by the University of Mumbai, Patkar-Varde College an institution that is recognized globally with a reputation of over 160+ years.
+One of the colleges is Patkar-Varde College which offers a Bachelor’s Degree in Actuarial Science and Quantitative Finance, conferred by the University of Mumbai.

 No, we do not offer any graduate or undergraduate degree, however as we want you to understand Actuarial Techniques, so we created a free portal TAC Learn.